anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-byod-enrollment.md

 The device then appeared in Intune as managed by Intune.

+---

-### Issue: Entra device details were not the main validation source
+### Microsoft Entra device details were not the main validation source

 The primary validation for this BYOD lab was the Intune device record.